What is Gable Roof | Types and Parts of Gable Roof | Advantages and Disadvantages of Gable Roof

 Roofs are an essential part of every building structure.
 Without them, the rest of the building would be exposed to rain, hail, frost and other weather conditions.
 Since they play such an important role in protecting the rest of the building, many different types of roofs have been designed over time.
-One such type is a gable roof. types of gable roof, gable roofs, hip roof, cross gable roof consists
+One such type is a gable roof.
+We will also discuss the types of Gable Roof here;

 It’s also known as the classical or Gabled roof.
 It is made up of two roof sections sloping in opposite directions, which meet at the highest horizontal edges to form the roof ridge.

 The gable roof is also called a pitched roof.
 It has two sloping sides which meet to form a ridge at the top center of the structure.
 Most buildings, including many modern homes, use this type of roof.